QwikDev/qwik/ROADMAP.md

 - [ ] Developer should `import 'qoot'`, and the server should translate it to relative URL.

-## STATE MANAGMENT
+## STATE MANAGEMENT

-- [ ] Could we make $state immutable, changes would require setting new state, which would auto call `markDirty`.
+- [ ] Could we make $state immutable?
+Changes would require setting `new` state, which would auto call `markDirty`.
 Explore: https://github.com/immerjs/immer; https://github.com/mobxjs/mobx; https://github.com/mobxjs/mobx-state-tree